 Snaps are one of my favorite closures.
-They’re small yet sturdy and snaps don’t get stuck on things like velcro.
+They're small yet sturdy, and the snaps don't get stuck on things like velcro.
 Babyville Snaps are also very easy to open and close.

 With a new granddaughter, I've used them on several recent projects and thought I share just how easy they are to insert on just about anything.
 Don't have a little on in your life?
 Plastic snaps are great on so many projects, not just ones for kids!

 What You'll Need To Apply Snaps Using Snap Pliers:

 For best results: Test first on several layers of fabric.

 1. Mark the placement of snaps on your project.